REPORT: 1.6 Billion Opioid Doses Poured Into Missouri Over 6 Years

 "AmerisourceBergen's order monitoring program involves two key steps.
 Flagging orders for review using our complex computer algorithm and conducting a detailed investigation of every single flagged order," the company said in a statement to NPR.
 "We believe this process makes our suspicious order reports to the DEA highly precise and actionable.
 Other distributors may take a different approach – for example, simply reporting as suspicious all orders flagged by the system."

-All three companies have paid millions of dollars in fines for failing to adequately report suspicious drug orders to the DEA.
+McKesson and Cardinal Health have paid millions of dollars in fines for failing to adequately report suspicious drug orders to the DEA.
+AmerisourceBergen paid no fines but made a payment as part of a legal settlement with West Virginia.

 The companies are required by the DEA to report orders of unusual size or unusual buying patterns.